Personal Life Experiences of

 The University Park City Council appointed me as its Election Judge in charge of municipal elections and as a Police Block Captain.
 I was a delegate from Dallas County to the 1992, 1994, 1996 and 1998 state conventions of the Republican Party of Texas, including Suzanne who was a delegate as well each time.
 I have served for Dallas County Courts as a Commissioner in arbitrating property condemnation disputes.
 We skipped 1990's State Convention to be on a European Choral Tour with the Chancel Choir of our Church.

-In 1999, the Sharpe's relocated to Aurora, Wise County, Texas as a retirement site in the near future years.
+In 1999, the Sharpe's relocated to Aurora, Wise County, Texas as a retirement site expected for 2004.
 This is some 25 miles northwest of Fort Worth.
 Still commuting 50 miles to work in Dallas, then we involved ourselves in the Wise County community.

 In June 2000, I was appointed Leader for the Delegates of Wise County to the Texas State Republican Convention at Houston, Texas.
 In September 2000, I was elected by the Executive Committee as Chairman of the Republican Party in Wise County to fill a vacancy.
 The successful election year of 2000 and the closely counted election of Gov. George W. Bush as President concluded with our being invited to and we did attend the Presidential Inaugural Ball in Washington, D.C. as well as the Inauguration Ceremony the following day (boy, was it cold outside).